-Looking for a super fully easy pancake recipe that you can make over and over again without fail?
+Looking for a super fluffy easy pancake recipe that you can make over and over again without fail?
 You’ve found it!

 This recipe works with einkorn or traditional wheat, freezes perfectly, and only takes a few minutes to whip up an entire batch of thick, fluffy, delicious, homemade pancakes.